 The best answer to all of these risks and unknowns related to smart home technologies, Embry and Love agree, is to have a good knowledge of the products you are installing, choose the products wisely, and diligently inform and educate your home buyers.

 This article is originally published by NAHB and has been edited for formatting purposes.
-You can read the full version here
+You can read the full article here

 DPIS is here to help educate your team on the proper installation of smart technology.
 We know the ins-and-outs of codes and regulations, and can boost buyer confidence in building practices through certification by our Guardian Inspection Program.